 Previous College Credits

 If you have already attended college credits in the past, this is the easiest way to get promotion points.
-Bring your official transcripts to you S1.
+Bring your official transcripts to your S1.
 Each credit hour is worth 1 promotion point.
-To max out this category using previous college would be the equivalent to a little more than an Associate Degree.
+To max out this category using the previous college would be the equivalent to a little more than an Associate Degree.

 CLEP & DANTES Tests